 Best Overall

-Our top choice for the best lightweight antivirus is McAfee, as it offers a lot of features and strong protection scores without slowing your device down.
-In third-party testing, it had the lowest impact score of all tested antivirus software.
+Our top choice for the best lightweight antivirus is Norton, which offers many features and strong protection scores without slowing your device down.
+In third-party testing, it had the lowest impact score of all tested antivirus software available in the U.S.

-Norton scores the highest star rating overall and had low impact scores, but not as low as McAfee.
-Other choices include Avast for fast scans and Guardio for an option that focuses on keeping your browser safe from malicious extensions, notifications, and websites.
+Avast scores well in our star ratings and had good impact scores, but not as low as McAfee.
+Other choices include McAfee and Guardio — both of which focus on keeping your browser safe from malicious extensions, notifications, and websites.

 Guardio: Best for browser protection